-Insurer makes claims and underwriting more efficient by working with innovative new team spearheaded by the National Insurance Crime Bureau
+Insurer makes claims more efficient by working with innovative new team spearheaded by the National Insurance Crime Bureau

 NORTHBROOK, Ill., Dec.
 18, 2018 /PRNewswire/ -- Allstate customers who leave town ahead of a hurricane or wildfire may now have access to images of their homes shortly after the disaster.
 And when a consumer buys a new home insurance policy, an inspection could take only a few minutes.
 These innovations are made possible through a new collaboration between Allstate and the Geospatial Intelligence Center (GIC) created by the National Insurance Crime Bureau (NICB).